Addressing Care Disparities for Veterans: Tackling Barriers and Identifying Solutions

 In honor of the great sacrifice of Veterans and first responders and in pursuit of improving awareness, health literacy, and availability of assistance programs, the NCCN hosted a patient advocacy summit on December 9, 2025, in the nation’s capital.

-In partnership with the Association of VA Hematology/Oncology (AVAHO), the Bladder Cancer Advocacy Network (BCAN), the Head and Neck Cancer Alliance (HNCA), the Leukemia and Lymphoma Society (LLS), LUNGevity Foundation, and the Nurses Organization of Veterans Affairs (NOVA).
+In partnership with the Association of VA Hematology/Oncology (AVAHO), the Bladder Cancer Advocacy Network (BCAN), Blood Cancer United (BCU), the Head and Neck Cancer Alliance (HNCA), the Hematology/Oncology Pharmacy Association (HOPA), and the LUNGevity Foundation.